 The test is done in a gastroenterology laboratory.
-A nasogastric (NG) tube is through one side of your nose and into your esophagus.
+A nasogastric (NG) tube is passed through one side of your nose and into your esophagus.
 Mild hydrochloric acid will be sent down the tube, followed by salt water (saline) solution.
 This process may be repeated several times.

 You will be asked to tell the health care team about any pain or discomfort you have during the test.

 You should not eat or drink anything for 8 hours before the test.

 You may have a gagging feeling and some discomfort when the tube is put into place.
 The acid may cause symptoms of heartburn.
 Your throat may be sore after the test.